AUSTIN – “How do we facilitate a more robust conversation about art?” @dusaorg

 “How can we expand the notion of aesthetics to be more inclusive?” @dusaorg

 The 2016 Annual Conference for Dance/USA, a national service organization for American dance companies, convened in beautiful Austin, TX June 8-11.
 As in previous years, a great amount of attention was given to sessions discussing the effective use of technology, audience engagement, and the ever-present conversation of how to get more butts in seats.

 Over the past four years, Dance/USA has been increasingly scrutinized for a lack of representation of communities of color and small-budget companies.
 In her opening statement, Executive Director Amy Fitterer addressed these criticisms with some exciting organizational policy changes.
-Dance/USA will now accept organizations into membership regardless of budget size or non-profit status.
-Previously, organizations with lower than $100K annual operating budgets didn’t count, nor did independent artists or companies with fiscal sponsorship in place of the traditional 501(c)3 tax exempt status.
+Dance/USA will now include organizations as part of the National Company Roster regardless of budget size or non-profit status.
+Previously, organizations with lower than $100K annual operating budgets were not on this list, nor were independent artists or companies with fiscal sponsorship in place of the traditional 501(c)3 tax exempt status.
+As a result, data research done by Dance/USA was not reflective of the dance community as a whole.
 “We aren’t perfect,” said Fitterer, “but we keep trying to be more equitable, more inclusive, and more diverse as an organization.”

 This commitment was present in the numerous discussions and breakout sessions designed to bring attention to gaps in higher education, funding opportunities, and social justice, but as with most conferences, the whirlwind weekend in Austin can leave many participants with exhaustion, a hangover, and a big “now what?!?” looming over their heads.